adamrmoss/edu-basic/docs/edu-basic-language.md

 ### COLOR Statement

-The `COLOR` statement sets the foreground and/or background color for both text and graphics operations.
+The `COLOR` statement sets the global foreground and/or background color for both text and graphics operations.
+These colors are used by default, but can be overridden in individual statements when needed.

 **Syntax:**
 ```
 COLOR foregroundColor%
 COLOR foregroundColor%, backgroundColor%
+COLOR , backgroundColor%
 ```

 **Color Format:**
 - Colors are specified as 32-bit RGBA integers
-- Format: `0xRRGGBBAA` (hexadecimal) or decimal
+- Format: `&HRRGGBBAA` (hexadecimal) - always use this format in examples
 - Each component (R, G, B, A) ranges from 0-255
 - Alpha channel controls transparency (0 = fully transparent, 255 = fully opaque)

 **Text Usage:**
-- Sets the foreground color for subsequent `PRINT` statements
+- Sets the global foreground color for subsequent `PRINT` statements
-- With two arguments, sets both foreground and background colors
+- With two arguments, sets both global foreground and background colors
+- With comma and only background color (`COLOR , backgroundColor%`), sets only the background color (foreground unchanged)
 - Background color is only used for text output

 **Graphics Usage:**
-- Sets the default drawing color for subsequent graphics operations
+- Sets the global foreground color for subsequent graphics operations
-- Affects `PSET`, `LINE`, `CIRCLE`, `TRIANGLE`, and other drawing operations
+- Affects `PSET`, `LINE`, `RECTANGLE`, `OVAL`, `TRIANGLE`, and other drawing operations
+- Graphics statements can optionally override the global color using `WITH color%`
 - Does not affect `PUT` operations (which use the sprite's stored colors with alpha blending)
-- Only the foreground color is used for graphics (background color parameter is ignored)
+- Only the foreground color is used for graphics (background parameter is ignored)

-**Common Colors (examples):**
+**Common Colors:**
 ```
 LET black% = &H000000FF      ' Black (opaque)
 LET white% = &HFFFFFFFF      ' White (opaque)